ProgrammingCourse2023/Lisbon_Search_Engine/README.md

 - a specific information in each table using an ID number ("/facilities_point/<id>" and "/facilities_polygon/<id>");
 - a search connected with the front-end to show the results in a map

+# How can I run Lisbon Search Engine?

+  If it is necessary, you can create a lisbon_engine environment in Anaconda to run this application, running the code below:

+    conda create -n lisbon_engine

+    conda activate lisbon_engine

+After it, you need to install all the packages necessary for this application running the code below:

+    conda install --file requirements.txt --channel conda-forge